eapax/EarthMover.jl/README.md

 These distances are motivated by thinking of probability measures as mass distributions.
 The distance between two probability measures p and q is defined as the lowest cost at which one can transport mass from distribution p to distribution q---having introduced a *cost function* c(x,y) which defines the cost to move unit mass from x to y.
 The case c(x,y)=|x-y|^p defines the p-Wasserstein distance.

-These distances are the most natural way to compare between probability measures.
+Wasserstein distances are a natural way to compare between probability measures.
 Indeed, a famous theorem says that the Wasserstein distance *metrizes* the space of probability measures ([1, Theorem 7.3]).
 But computation of these distances leads to challenges.

 This package exports functions to compute distances via one of the following approaches: